UlyssesZh/telepathic-sparkle/README.md

 "Whoa," he said, wobbling slightly.
 "That felt... weird."

+"Did you do it?"
+Starlight asked with high hopes immediately after Twilight retreated her hoof.

 "I did it!
 I actually connected!"
 Scribbling notes at lightning speed, Twilight exclaimed.
 "Spike, what were you thinking about just now?"